1 is 216' is a simple little hyser throw to a basket just behind a couple of trees. Holes 1-6 play in this first area

 This is a fun and quick course to play with plenty of shade to keep it comfortable in the summer.

-Other Thoughts: Overall, this is a fun course to play in the Baton Rouge area but its not the most challenging.
-For that you have to drive to Flanacher Rd., which isn't all that far away, but is definitely more fun.
+Other Thoughts: Overall, this is a fun course to play in the Baton Rouge area.
+It is less challenging than the nearby Flanacher, which isn't all that far away, but is definitely more fun.
 Play both if you get a chance.

 0 of 5 people found this review helpful.